 This curated list brings together some of the best handmade, ethical, organic and authentic items.
 Shop here, and you’ll also be doing your bit to support small businesses, independent designers and social enterprises.

-Whether you have Armenian roots or you’re visiting the country for the first time, here’s where to track down the perfect Armenian souvenirs!
+Whether you have Armenian roots or you’re visiting the country for the first time, here’s where to track down the perfect Armenian souvenirs and gifts from Armenia!

-- What to buy in Yerevan: Typical Armenian souvenirs
+- Things to buy in Armenia: Typical Armenian souvenirs

 - Quirky Armenian souvenirs